deemoe404/rmcv/README.md

-# RM_Standard2022
+# rmcv

 ## Overview

-This project is an implement of RoboMaster computer vision based on OpenCV.
+This project is a library for RoboMaster computer vision based on OpenCV.
 The functions that currently implemented
 includes:

 * DaHeng industrial camera driver